Michelle-Rose/Michelle-Rose/README.md

 - 👋 Hi, I’m @Michelle-Rose
-A 26-year-old student at Whitiriea.
-I am in my final year of study for my Bachelor of Information Technology (BIT).
-Once I finish my studies I hope to be a product designer or UX UI Designer or a Front end developer.
-I just cannot decide just yet, just keeping my options open.
+Dedicated and innovative UX Designer with a passion for creating intuitive and engaging digital experiences.
+Leveraging my background in user research, interaction design, and prototyping, I aim to collaborate with cross-functional teams to deliver products that delight users and drive business objectives.
+Committed to staying at the forefront of industry trends and technologies, I aspire to contribute my expertise to projects that positively impact both users and organisations.

-I am currently looking for a Summer internship for summer 2021 and/or a full-time role starting November 2021
+I am currently looking for next full-time role starting May 2024

-- 👀 I’m interested in user experience design and info security In my spare time, I make candles, read Marvel Comics and continuously rewatch the Marvel movies.
+- 👀 I’m interested in product and user experience design In my spare time, I make candles, read Marvel Comics and continuously rewatch the Marvel movies.
 I also enjoy playing video games on my Switch.
-BOTW, DQB2 and Animal Crossing are some of my favs
+BOTW, TOTK, DQB2 and Animal Crossing are some of my favs

 - 🌱 I’m currently learning Web app development using Node Express JS I am also doing my final school course being the Capstone Project.
 Where we are put into teams and given a real-world client's project.